metaskills/minitest-spec-rails/README.md

 Existing or new Rails 3 or 4 applications that use the default Rails testing structure can simply drop in the minitest-spec-gem and start writing their tests in the new spec DSL.
 Since MinitTest::Spec is built on top of MiniTest::Unit, a replacement for Test::Unit, all of your existing tests will continue to work.

+### How is this different than MiniTest::Rails?

+To start off both Mike Moore (@blowmage) and I have worked together and we both LOVE MiniTest::Spec.
+Both projects aim to advocate MiniTest and make Rails integration as easy as possible.
+However, there are a few key differences in our projects.
+Some of these differences may go away in time too.
+As always, choose the tool you think fits your needs.
+So how, is minitest-spec-rails different than [minitest-rails](https://github.com/blowmage/minitest-rails)?

+  * We aim to leverage existing Rails test directories and files!
+  * No special test helper and/or generators.
+  * Easy migration path for existing Rails applications.

-This gem uses no generators and does not require you to write your tests in a new directory or file structure.
-It is completely different than [minitest-rails](https://github.com/blowmage/minitest-rails) which is setup more like RSpec in the way it bolts on the side of Rails.
-The goal of this project is to make Rails 3 or 4 applications just work as if rails-core had decided to support MiniTest::Spec.
-Eventually that day will come and if it does, all your tests will still work!
+So the goal of this project is to make Rails 3 or 4 applications just work as if rails-core had decided to support MiniTest::Spec all along.
+We believe that eventually that day will come and when it does, all your tests will still work!
 So bundle up and get started!

 ```ruby
 gem 'minitest-spec-rails'